BurntRouter/StevesUniverse/README.md

 Java 6-8 (8 recommended)

 Build Instructions:
 Download and extract.
 Open command prompt/terminal.
 Navigate to directory through your terminal.
-Once in the main directory build with gradle by running "gradlew build"
+Once in the main directory build with gradle by running "gradlew build" if the build completes with no errors look in /build/libs/ and there will be a file called modid-1.0.jar.
+That is the full built mod.
+If anything in this process fails please open an issue.